bbu/simple-interpreter/README.md

 ## What is this?

-This is a hackable and extensible lexer, parser and an interpreter for a minimalistic, imperative, C-like language.
+This is a hackable and extensible lexer, parser and interpreter for a minimalistic, imperative, C-like language.
 It can also be used as an educational tool for understanding lexing and parsing.

 ## How it works?